DevClate/365AutomatedLab/README.md

   * Remove-CT365GroupByTitle
 * Copy worksheets name to a csv file so you can copy those location-titles into your ValidateSet
   * Copy-WorkSheetName
+* Create your own 365DataEnvironment workbook with the job roles for your organization
+  * New-CT365DataEnvironment

 ### Data